cnJLiu/cnJLiu.github.io/_pages/about.md

 My research focuses on 3D computer vision, deep learning, and their applications for robotic manipulation.
 Specifically, I have worked on object pose estimation and tracking.
 Subsequent research focuses include label-efficient learning for generalized robotic 3D visual perception.
 I was motivated to conduct this doctoral research due to my passion for realizing intelligent perception and autonomous manipulation of robots in 3D space.

 # 🔥 News
-- *2024.05*: &nbsp;🎉🎉 A comprehensive survey of deep learning-based object pose estimation is posted on arXiv.
+- *2024.05*: &nbsp;🎉🎉 A comprehensive survey of deep learning-based object pose estimation was posted on arXiv.
 Feel free to contact us if you have any suggestions.
-- *2024.02*: &nbsp;🎉🎉 One paper is accepted by IEEE TII.
+- *2024.02*: &nbsp;🎉🎉 One paper was accepted by IEEE TII.
-- *2024.01*: &nbsp;🎉🎉 One paper is accepted by IEEE TNNLS.
+- *2024.01*: &nbsp;🎉🎉 One paper was accepted by IEEE TNNLS.
-- *2023.02*: &nbsp;🎉🎉 One paper is accepted by IEEE TII.
+- *2023.02*: &nbsp;🎉🎉 One paper was accepted by IEEE TII.
-- *2022.06*: &nbsp;🎉🎉 One paper is accepted by IEEE TCSVT.
+- *2022.06*: &nbsp;🎉🎉 One paper was accepted by IEEE TCSVT.

 # 📝 Some Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">arXiv 2024</div><img src='images/paper4_512x512.png' alt="sym" width="100%">